 Reading reviews on Airbnb is basic!
 Past hosts might reveal crucial information about your potential guests, as they don’t change overnight.
 Reviews are your best weapon to discover bad and good guests!
 However do not trust all hosts, and go check what the guest has said about them to!

 #5 Call them

 The best way to screen your potential guests is still to talk to them over the phone.
 Why are they coming, is this their first time, how many people will they be, do they smoke,…?
 You’ll be able to check the information you found before, and also to know if they will respect your house rules.
 Though don’t forget there are some questions you can’t ask if it violates federal, state, and local anti-discrimination housing laws.

 – To check where they come from: an in-town young guest might often mean party;

 – To pay intention to the questions they are asking: too many questions about surveillance and neighbourhood presence can be a bad sign;

 – That potential guests can refuse to respond to your questions: you’ll have to decide what to do with that;

 – Those guests trying to contact you outside of Airbnb are in general bad news.

 Here, you are ready to host!
 Screening potential guest is not a bad thing.
 It can avoid your problems.
 Just don’t be paranoid, and don’t have too many criteria.
 If you do a short-term rental might not be made for you.
-We know it might seem to be a lot of work.
-Hosting is hard.
-That’s why we created City Relay, your local reception desk that will manage your short-term rentals so you don’t have to!
+We know it might seem to be a lot of work, but becoming a host is quick and easy, simply click the button below and fill out your details to view your property’s earning potential!